 The food projects in KS3 are developed to includethe European Food frameworkand The Eat well plate (UK government guidelines).

-GCSE students study the following units with a focus on cooking skills and nutrition:
+GCSE students follow units of learning with a focus on food preparation and nutrition:

 |Mrs K. Rose||Head of Health Education|